YoelFievelBenAvram/PicoDraw/README.md

 * draw.color([color])

 Returns the draw state.
 If a color is entered, it sets the draw state to that color.
-The draw state is the color of the last pixel put on the screen.
+The draw state is the color of the last pixel put on the screen and the default color of the next draw commands until a different color pixel is drawn to screen.
 Defaults to 6 or 0xC2C3C7 which is light gray.

 * draw.pal([c1],[c2])

 When run without parameters, it resets the Col table to default and resets the swapped colors.
-The Col table is a global table where the index is the Pico 8 pallette number and the value is the hex color code.
+The Col table is a global table where the index is the Pico 8 palette number and the value is the hex color code.
 The pallette can adjusted by editing the table.
 This table is referenced by the draw function if picopal is true.
 If picopal is false, you can still directly reference the table.
 For example:

 ```shell
 picopal(false)
 circfill(20,20,5,Col[7])
 ```

 If both parameters are present, when the draw function encounters the first color, the second color will be drawn.
 When picopal is true, this function accepts integers from -16 to 15.
 When picopal is false, use hex.
-The function uses the original pallette color for c2.
+The function uses the original palette color for c2.
 So pal(7,7) will reset 7 to white even if previously changed.

 * draw.palt(color,[bool])